Things we miss during Work From Home

 Introvert or not, we all rejoiced a tiny bit when Work From Home (WFH) arrangements were first announced.
 Shaving off the commute time and transportation costs, getting to clock in precious minutes of extra sleep and bask in the comfort of working in your pyjamas – what’s not to love?

 Turns out, the grass truly is greener on the other side.
-Several weeks into the Circuit Breaker, we find ourselves craving little things like social interaction with your colleagues and being able to saunter to the pantry for a midday coffee break.
-Here are 7 things we miss about working in the office and – for the sake of preserving our sanity, how to replicate them at home.
+WFH has become the default for many moons, abd we find ourselves craving little things like social interaction with your colleagues and being able to saunter to the pantry for a midday coffee break.
+Here are seven things we miss about working in the office and – for the sake of preserving our sanity, how to replicate them at home.

 1. Having a dedicated work space